Sahil-5369/Sahil-5369/README.md

- 🔐 My interests lie in the realm of cybersecurity, where I have honed skills in penetration testing, network security, incident response, and secure coding. 🌐
+ 🔐 My interests lies in the realm of cybersecurity, where I have honerd skills in penetration testing, network security, incident response, and secure coding. 🌐

 🛠️ I enjoy working with tools like Burp Suite, Metasploit, and Nmap, and I'm adept at configuring firewalls, IDS/IPS, and securing network infrastructure. 💡